lgoldstein/mina-sshd/README.md

 # Extension modules
 There are several extension modules available

+## Command line clients

+Via `Windows/Linux` scripts.
+The clients accept most useful switches from the original commands they mimic.
+The `-o Option=Value` arguments can be used to configure the client/server in addition to the system properties mechanism

 ## GIT support
 The _sshd-git_ artifact contains server-side command factories for handling some _git_ commands - see `GitPackCommandFactory` and `GitPgmCommandFactory`.
 These command factories accept a delegate to which non-_git_ commands are routed: